 For any of the following sources, you can compare up to 7 of the metrics above.
-To adjust the metrics in your report, click Edit Columns in the upper-right corner of the table.
-Select the checkbox next to the metrics you would like to display, then click Save.
+To adjust the metrics in your report, click Edit Columns in the upper right of the table.
+Select the checkbox next to the metrics to display, then click Save.

 You'll see a chart visualization that illustrates any selected metrics across all sources.
 Toggle between each metric by clicking the dropdown menu at the top of the chart.

 Please note: HubSpot automatically excludes traffic from sites that are added to your site domains in reports settings.

-When you click on the name of any source, you'll be able to drill down into more detailed information about the specific channel or campaign associated with that source.
+When you click the name of any source, you'll be able to drill down into more detailed information about the specific channel or campaign associated with that source.

 Organic search displays sessions from non-paid search results in known search engines such as Google, Bing